Let's do it together Let's do it together

 3. Make a herb garden

-• Purchase herb seeds - choose herbs your family enjoys cooking with
+• Choose some herb seeds that your family enjoys cooking with

 • Add a layer of compost to a seed tray